bioimageit/bioimageit_core/docs/source/install.rst

 The ``runner`` section contains the processing tools runner configuration.
 The possible runners are:

-* LOCAL: run the tools installed locally on the workstation.
+* LOCAL: runs the tools installed locally on the workstation.
 In this case the tool must be added to the system `PATH`:

 .. code-block:: javascript